The Voice Kids (Polish TV series): Format

 There are four phases in the competition.
 Stage one is the blind auditions; stage two is the battle rounds, stage three is the sing off, and stage four is the final live performance.
 Contestants are aged eight to fifteen (from season 4 contestants are aged eight to fourteen).

 The rules of the competition are similar to those of The Voice of Poland.
 During the blind auditions, each coach selects and mentors 18 contestants.
 In the battle stage, participants are divided into three groups and challenge participants from other teams.
 Each battle results in one winner, but coaches do not name a loser.
 Battle stage winners go to the sing-off stage where the coaches select nine finalists—three from each team.
 The nine finalists perform live and the winner is selected by the viewing audience using SMS voting.
-The winner receives a scholarship and the possibility to release a song with Universal Music Polska.
+The winner receives a scholarship and the possibility to release a song with Warner Music Poland (formerly Universal Music Polska).

 The Voice Kids is produced by Rochstar.